hashicorp/terraform-website/content/source/docs/enterprise-beta/api/run.html.md

 # Runs API

+-> **Note**: These API Endpoints are not yet available on `https://atlas.hashicorp.com/api/v2/` and may be subject to change before they are made available.

 Performing a run on a new configuration is a multi step process.

 1. Create a Configuration Version on the Workspace